tyroguru/BPFTrace-hol/bpftrace.md

 1. Form a hypothesis based upon our current understanding
 1. Gather data / evidence to prove or disprove our hypothesis
-1. Analyse data
+1. Analyze data
 1. Repeat until satisfaction is achieved

 The "problem" with the above sequence is that modifying software to generate the trace data and re-running experiments tends to dominate the time (step 2).
 In production it is often impossible to install such debug binaries and even on anything but trivial development systems it can be painful to do this.
-In addition to this, we rarely capture the data that we need the first time around and it often takes many iterations to gather all the data we ned to debug a problem.
+In addition to this, we rarely capture the data that we need the first time around and it often takes many iterations to gather all the data we need to debug a problem.

 bpftrace solves these problems by allowing us to dynamically modify our system to capture arbitrary data without modifying any code.
 As modifying the system is so easy to do, we can very quickly iterate through different hypotheses and gain novel insights about systemic behaviour in very short periods of time.